-Measles vaccine given with a microneedle patch could boost immunization programsNovember 27th, 2012 in Medications /
+Measles vaccine given with a microneedle patch could boost immunization programsNovember 27, 2012 in Medicine & Health / Medications

 Measles vaccine given with painless and easy-to-administer microneedle patches can immunize against measles at least as well as vaccine given with conventional hypodermic needles, according to research done by the Georgia Institute of Technology and the Centers for Disease Control and Prevention (CDC).